MattChristmas/Zoonomia/README.md

 # Zoonomia
 Scripts used in the analysis of the 241-mammal Zoonomia dataset for the upcoming publication: "Evolutionary constraint and innovation across hundreds of placental mammals" UNDER REVIEW

+These scripts and data files are provided with the main purpose of reproducibility of the analyses presented in the paper.
+Any questions regarding the content and use of this repository should be directed to matthew dot christmas aT imbim dot uu dot se

 # Estimating genome-wide constraint:
 https://github.com/MattChristmas/Zoonomia/blob/3e6e0665e5e7deb9e13c1c5848f50cb425037b26/calculate_genome_constraint_fraction.R